dyllanwli/Solution/README.md

 # Solution
-Open Issues for programming Solution, including Hyperledger Fabric, Node.js, Golang, kubernetes, docker, and other stuff.
+Restore Issues for programming Solution, including Hyperledger Fabric, Node.js, Golang, kubernetes, docker, and other stuff.

 # Image storage
 - Upload image to the repo, to check the url drag to create another tag, then you can get the image from the address bar.